woodyhm/ece434/hw08/ReadMe.md

 2.6 Blinking an LED
-    I clones the PRUCookbook, configured the pins, and make the usr3 LED bink by using the make command. make start starts running the code and make stop stops it.
+    I cloned the PRUCookbook, configured the pins, and make the usr3 LED bink by using the make command. make start starts running the code and make stop stops it.
 See table with results from plot: scope_2.6 summarized below.